From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Greek culture is very family-friendly and tourist resorts tend to be small and walkable.
 But beachfront promenades (like you see in Spain) aren’t common, neither are huge family resort hotels with waterslides, etc. Small family-run hotels with pools are what you’ll find in abundance, although there are an increasing number of big resort hotels at the luxury end.
 It’s usually better (in terms of quality) to book half board and eat locally in the evenings, unless you’re booking a high-end AI like Ikos Odisia.

-If you’re after sands and shallow seas, then north coast Sidari and Roda are usually the calmest sandy beaches, along with sheltered Agios Georgios Pagon.
+If you’re after sands and shallow seas, then North coast Sidari and Roda are usually the calmest sandy beaches, along with sheltered Agios Georgios Pagon.
 The latter has a more rustic vibe.
-Many west coast beaches can be wavy.
+Many West coast beaches can be wavy.
 Agios Georgios (South) is popular with families on a budget.
 There’s a waterpark called Aqualand just west of Corfu Town which is on the Number 8 bus route.

 The Beach Edit